Dorothy Vernon of Haddon Hall: Plot

 The story is narrated by Sir George Vernon's 35-year-old cousin, Malcolm François de Lorraine Vernon.
 Raised in France, he became enamored of Mary, Queen of Scots, when she was a youth there, and followed her to Scotland.
-Historically speaking, Mary was captured, imprisoned, and forced to abdicate the Scottish throne in July 1567, but in the novel, Malcolm receives word of Mary's capture in the Fall.
+Historically, Mary was captured, imprisoned, and forced to abdicate the Scottish throne in July 1567, but in the novel, Malcolm receives word of Mary's capture in the Fall.
 He immediately flees to England, and heads to Haddon Hall to take refuge with Sir George.
 On the way, he meets and becomes friends with John Manners, son of Sir George's hated enemy Thomas Manners (Lord Rutland).

 Years earlier, Sir George had suggested that Malcolm marry George's daughter Dorothy as a way to keep the Vernon properties held by Vernons.
 Dorothy at the time had been an awkward adolescent; she now is a mature, strong-willed, red-headed beauty.
 On his way to Haddon Hall, Malcolm (still in the company of John Manners) encounters Dorothy, her aunt, and her friend Madge, all of whom live at Haddon Hall.
 Catching glimpses of each other, John Manners and Dorothy instantly begin to be attracted to each other.
 Malcolm, by contrast, sees his cousin as too beautiful and strong-willed to make a good wife.

 As the book progresses, Dorothy and John develop a secret romance, aided by Malcolm and hidden from her father, who first presses her to marry Malcolm, and then the son of the Earl of Derby.
 Various dramatic elements include a chapter in which Dorothy is imprisoned in her bedroom, but manages to disguise herself as Malcolm to escape and meet John; John fails to recognize her, thinking her a male stranger, and makes some embarrassing remarks about his previous love affairs, and then when he realizes she is a woman, fails to recognize her as Dorothy, but attempts to kiss her, causing her to reveal herself.
 Later, John disguises himself and takes a job as a household servant at Haddon Hall to be able to spend time with Dorothy; she fails to recognize him for days until he reveals himself.

 This ruse ends when Dorothy quarrels with her father, who attempts to strike her.
 John jumps in the way and is struck unconscious, and a distraught Dorothy reveals that this is the lover her father suspected her of having.
 Her father orders him imprisoned in the dungeon, to be hanged the next day if the blow to his head does not kill him, but Malcolm, aided by Dorothy's Aunt (also named Dorothy), arrange for his escape.

 Subsequently, Queen Mary escapes from Scotland and takes secret refuge at Lord Rutland's estate.